realDragon11/Trawel-Text/README.md

 # Trawel-Text
 An Open-World Text-Adventure RPG built like you were playing it on a calcuator.

-As of July 2024, Release of version 0.8 is expected within a month.

 If you are vision impaired and using a screenreader for this text, the following portions have inline links.
 You can find a compiled version at "[real.itch.io/trawel](https://real.itch.io/trawel)", but that might be out of date.
 <br>
 <br>